ReneNulschDE/mbapi2020/README.md

 * Please login once in the MercedesME IOS or Android app before you install this component.
 (For North America, the app name is Mercedes Me Connect)

-* Tested Countries: AU, BE, CA, DE, DK, ES, FI, FR, IT, IR, NL, NO, PT, SE, UK, US
+* Tested Countries: AT, AU, BE, CA, CH, DE, DK, ES, FI, FR, IT, IR, NL, NO, PT, SE, UK, US

 * North America: For Cars 2019 or newer only